 In December 2016, Improbable announced a strategic partnership with Google Cloud to help bring the SpatialOS distributed platform to even more developers globally.
 This partnership enables developers and studios to create new game experiences at greatly reduced costs.
 The SpatialOS Games Innovation Program in partnership with Google Cloud, is now live and looking to support up to 100 eligible studios via reduced costs and co-marketing opportunities.

 Thanks to our partnership with Google Cloud, any games that are built upon the SpatialOS platform by members of the SpatialOS Games Innovation Program will receive subsidies that will substantially or completely cover the costs of cloud-based online development.
-Up to 100 participating studios will each be provided with up to $500,000 in SpatialOS credits that will cover SpatialOS and Google Cloud usage costs, including underlying server fees, during development.
+The program awards SpatialOS credits that will cover SpatialOS and Google Cloud usage costs, including underlying server fees, during development.
 This is the largest development subsidy of its kind.

 All developers signing up to develop to use SpatialOS will be eligible for selection into the program.
 Even better, there is no time-consuming application process, since any projects actively in development on SpatialOS will be automatically evaluated for enrolment.
 This evaluation will be based on the potential of the project as well as frequency of usage and engagement with the platform.
 This will allow community projects from part-time developers on our forums to have an equal footing with larger projects from full-time teams.